 When I was diagnosed, I was happy with my own research and kept away from forums on the advice of a fellow patient who said they can be negative.
-Just before my second major operation in 2011, I decided to take the plunge and registered with a UK NET online web forum (not a Facebook one).
+Just before my second major operation in 2011, I decided to take the plunge and registered with an online web forum (not a Facebook one).
 Looking back to that period, I wasn’t really a major player, more of a ‘lurker’.
-I’m no longer a part of this forum as it is very ‘cliquey’, has no security (you can read all the posts without a login) and people just wanted to talk about the weather and sheep.
-I think the clique have driven most people away, leaving just the clique.
-I should have listened to the initial advice of that fellow patient!
-However, as I was to find out later, the real and more positive forum action was happening elsewhere.
+I found it quite ‘cliquey’ and I should have listened to the initial advice of that fellow patient!
+So I left it.

 Joining Forums.
-In 2014 (4 years after my diagnosis), I joined several large Facebook closed groups which function as forums.
-You cannot view the content of these groups unless you are a member i.e. they are more secure than their Web equivalents.
+In 2014, I joined several large Facebook closed groups which function as forums.
 After 4 years, I felt more experienced and knowledgeable and I wanted to learn more about the disease to help with my blog activity.
 As a reminder, the aim of my blog is to spread awareness of Neuroendocrine Cancer, but in a positive way in order to generate both internal and external interest (the latter is a key component of my strategy).

 Be prepared!
 I really was not prepared for what I found in these groups.
 It seemed many people were in a much worse condition than me and I was shocked by some of the things I read (and saw) and I considered leaving pretty sharpish – quite frankly, it was stressing me out!

 Forums don’t represent the whole NET Patient population.
 It suddenly became obvious to me that the actual ratios found on forum sites do not equate on the outside, i.e. even on the bigger forums of 2000+ this is not a good representation of the NET patient community when you consider there must be well over 300,000 patients worldwide.
 For example, on forums, it often appears that everyone has some form of ‘syndrome’ when in actual fact the ratios are much much lower.
 If you agree with the logic above, this forum ratio of patients is a particularly relevant point for new forum members who, upon joining, will suddenly find that every symptom in existence seems to be continuously (and repeatedly) associated with the disease, causing further distress.
 If you think about it, more people are likely to say “yes I have that problem” than “no I don’t have that problem” in response to any question.
 Regardless of how bizarre or outlandish the question is, someone will nearly always respond saying they also have that issue which can unfortunately and on occasion make it seem more prevalent than it actually is.
 Perhaps more patients should say “no, not me” to prevent these frequent perceptions and misunderstandings.
-I think that large quotas of the forum population will simply be ‘lurking’ picking up bits and pieces of interest but not contributing.
-I guess I was initially in that sub-group – probably still am to a certain extent!
 All of that said, you can pick up some useful information in some of these exchanges but only once the ‘shock factor’ wears off.

 Be prepared for toilet conversations.
 A much discussed topic and sometimes not for the very squeamish.
 I’ve seen some unusual pictures on forums but the worst by far was one of someone’s faeces.
 I struggled to understand why anyone would post that – moreover, I was amazed the site administrators allowed it.
 No thank you!